liuzijian1994/DI-Zijian-Liu/readme.md

 Visualizations
 ===
 At EDA stage, I generate several graphs and tables to better understand the dataset.
-Sample graph could be seen under 'image' folder
+Sample graphs could be seen inside 'image' folder.

 Machine Learning:
 ===